experientials/bob-929/Hardware/929/POC-BOARD-UPWORK-TASK.md

 The work should end in a delivery of populated boards and a pull request against the GitHub repository with the existing KiCad designs and documentation.

+Milestones

+1. Review and correct schema $200
+2. Review and correct PCB $400
+3. Produce initial batch of assembled boards $300

 ## The 929 Board

 ![Bob face](../../Face/929%20bob%20front%20straight.png)